TABLE OF CONTENTS

 Getting Started with Llama 3.1 on Hyperstack

 On Hyperstack, getting started with Llama 3.1 is a straightforward process.
 After setting up your environment, you can easily download the Llama 3.1 model from the Hugging Face repository.
 Once downloaded, you can launch the web UI and load the model seamlessly.
-Hyperstack's powerful hardware resources make it an ideal platform to fine-tune, inference and experiment with capable open-source AI models like Llama 3.1.
+Hyperstack's powerful resources for Llama 3.1 70b hardware requirements make it an ideal platform to fine-tune, infer and experiment with capable open-source AI models like Llama 3.1.

 Sign up now to get started with Hyperstack.
 To learn more, you can watch our platform demo video below: